vjreddy2001/Robo-Advisor-for-Retirment-plans/README.md

 * **Sentiment analysis:** No
 * **COPPA**: No
 * **Advanced options**: No
-* *Leave default values for all other options.*
+* *Left default values for all other options.*

-Create the `RecommendPortfolio` intent, and configure some sample utterances as follows (you can add more utterances as you wish):
+Created the `RecommendPortfolio` intent, and configure some sample utterances as follows:

 * I want to save money for my retirement
 * I'm ​`{age}​` and I would like to invest for my retirement